mickjeon/attention/README.md

 ## Requirements
 - How many categories?
+- What are the attributes of the web page

 ## What we can measure
 - Scroll speed
 - Button clicks
 - Time spent on website

+## wild ideas
+- eye tracking

+## Questions
+- Do you want me to work on your repo?